hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 chmod 755 cloudflared
 cloudflared tunnel --url http://localhost:8080 --no-autoupdate
 ```
 Either service will generate a new temporary HTTPS-URL for you to use.

-Optionally, use [Gost](https://iq.thc.org/tunnel-via-cloudflare-to-any-tcp-service) on both ends to tunnel raw TCP over the HTTPS URL.
+Then, use [websocat](https://github.com/vi/websocat) or [Gost](https://iq.thc.org/tunnel-via-cloudflare-to-any-tcp-service) on both ends to tunnel raw TCP over the HTTPS URL:

 A. A simple STDIN/STDOUT pipe via HTTPS:
 ```sh